nprapps/mapturner/README.md

 * GeoJSON or TopoJSON (`json`)
 * CSV (`csv`)

-For a complete explanation of how the `id-property` and `properties` fields work see the [topojson command-line documentation](https://github.com/mbostock/topojson/wiki/Command-Line-Reference).

 ## How it works

 For each layer defined in the configuration file: